PavlaBerankova/GuessNumber/README.md

-# **🎲  GUESS THE NUMBER APP**

-## This project has 2 branches:
+# **🎲  GUESS THE NUMBER APP** - this project has 2 branches

+## **VERSION.2**
+In this branch you will find an improved version of the application - changed code and logic, but also the UI

 ###
-**VERSION.2** - in this branch you will find an improved version of the application - changed code and logic, but also the UI.

 - You choose two difficulty levels (Easy and Hard) and the number of attempts will be set accordingly.
 The game generates a secret number within the range of 1 to 100 and the player tries to guess the number.
 After entering the number, the result will be displayed in a notification.

 <div style="display: flex;">